Botswana Application Information and Rotation FAQs

 Drs.
 Roger Shapiro and Shahin Lockman are Boston-based BHP affiliated researches who help oversee program research and quality improvement projects.

-The entire Botswana Global Health Program team works closely with local partners and BHP leadership on all programmatic training, clinical care and safety & quality initiatives.
+The entire Botswana Global Health Program team works closely with our Botswana partners and BHP leadership on all programmatic training, clinical care, and safety & quality initiatives.

 Elective participants may also pursue ambulatory activities in the post-discharge and specialist consultation clinics as well as in outreach activities at other district healthcare facilities.
 Commonly encountered conditions include chronic medical diseases such as heart failure, hypertension, renal failure, infectious diseases (including TB, complications of HIV infection) and a broad range of obstetric, gynecologic and critical care conditions.
 The onsite BIDMC-affiliated attending physicians (in Medicine, OB and Anesthesia) and/or the attending-level global health clinical fellows supervise all clinical activities during the rotations.